Voldemort373/metaverse-4/README.md

 # Betaverse Project [ Work-In-Progress | Early concept]

-Betaverse is a wip metaverse project that allows basic functionality expected from a metaverse game such as buying properties and lands.
+Betaverse is a wip metaverse project that allows players to buy and own properties and lands on a plot of land.